Enjoy these Dr. Seuss games & activities: Wacky Wednesday ideas, "If I Ran the Zoo" Printable Game and learning about

 - Learning about morals and values

-So, we chose to feature a few book and activity idea for each of these areas.
+We chose to feature a few book and activity ideas for each of these areas.
 We're including affiliate links for each of the books we featured along with other fun Dr. Seuss items we know you'll love!
+If you like book & activity pairings, be sure to check out these favorite Cat in the Hat non-fiction books & STEM activities for more fun ways to learn!